DatabayAG/PCExternalContent/README.md

 * View the presentation of the page.

 Depending on the settings of the chosen external content type the page will present a link to the content or embed it directly.

+# Versions

+Plugin versions for different ILIAS releases are provided in separate branches of this repository.